xapian/xapian-gsoc-proposal/proposal.rst

 About You
 =========

- * Name: FILLME
+ * Name: Hemant Kumar Singh

- * E-mail address: FILLME
+ * E-mail address: hkssheroksher@gmail.com

- * IRC nickname(s): FILLME
+ * IRC nickname(s): iamhks, Hemant

- * Any personal websites, blogs, social media, etc: FILLME
+ * Any personal websites, blogs, social media, etc: themindschatter.blogspot.com, FB: fb.com/iamhks, Insta and Twitter: _mr_hks_

  * github URL: FILLME

  * Biography:

 ..
 Tell us a bit about yourself.

-FILLME
+I’m Hemant, an Engineering student at National Institute of Technology Warangal, India.
+I am fascinated by the intersection between humans and computers i.e, I am majoring in Computer Science and Engineering (CSE), and am passionate about finding new ways to use computing to maximize social impact.
+I’m an effective communicator, a productive team member, and a smart leader.
+Exploring the meaningful impact of technology is something that excites me to the core!

 Background Information
 ----------------------

 ..
 The answers to these questions help us understand you better, so that we can
 .. help ensure you have an appropriately scoped project and match you up with a